 Book VII of Thucydides’s History of the Peloponnesian War begins with a battle over Syracuse in which Athens is defeated.
-Nicias sends emissaries home to Athens to warn that the enemies are seeking to exploit the weakness of their deteriorating naval power.
+Nicias sends emissaries home to Athens to warn that enemies are seeking to exploit the weakness of Athens’s deteriorating naval power.
 He asks whether or not they should consider sending reinforcements, and if they will accept his resignation as general.
 Athens sends Nicias reinforcements, and they reject his request to resign.
 Meanwhile Sparta opens a second front by invading Athens, and Athens begins to face mounting casualties.
 Thucydides notes the “foremost decline” of Athens as follows:

 For this reading I used the impeccable Landmark edition of Thucydides’s History of the Peloponnesian War by businessman-turned classical scholar Robert B. Strassler.